opitzconsulting/cattlecrew-case-management-ui/README.md

 The webapp is then available pointing a browser at [http://localhost:9000](http://localhost:9000)

 You can now start developing in the webapp directory.
+Please note CORS problem eventually.

 #### Testing

-Install the webapp with grunt and start the server.
-To run the tests, call
+To run the tests with grunt, call

 ```sh
 grunt test
 ```

+#### Create a CMMN Project

+The backend part is not in scope of this project but in most cases you need JDK 7+ and [Maven](https://maven.apache.org/) 3.2.1+.

+Go to https://camunda.org/ and follow the instructions to

+* setup an application server,
+* create a BPM Project
+* and add a CMMN 1.1 model.

+### Structure of this project

+The structure is as follows:

+* `app` - HTML, CSS and Javascript sources.
+* `test` - Tests for the app sources.

 ## Browsers support